Little Rock Bike & Pedestrian Accident Attorneys

 Pedestrians and bicyclists are no match for vehicles of any size in the event of an accident.
 When a car, truck, or any vehicle collides with someone walking or riding a bike, the results are typically catastrophic for everyone but the driver.
 All drivers have a duty to recognize the rights of everyone on the road, especially in pedestrian crosswalks and bicycle lanes.

-Nearly 6,000 pedestrians and 783 bicycle riders died in crashes with motor vehicles in 2017, according to the Pedestrian and Bike Information Center.
-Pedestrian and bicyclist fatalities accounted for 18.2% of all U.S. traffic fatalities in the same year.
+More than 6,200 pedestrians and 846bicycle riders died in crashes with motor vehicles in 2019, according to the Pedestrian and Bike Information Center.
+Pedestrian and bicyclist fatalities accounted for 20.3% of all U.S. traffic fatalities in the same year.
 At Bailey & Greer, PLLC, we help families file wrongful death claims against the drivers and car owners who cause accidents and fatalities.
 We file personal injury claims on behalf of pedestrians and bike riders who survive these crashes.
 Call our Little Rock bike and pedestrian accident lawyers today to learn more.

 Arkansas pedestrian laws